 Luckily, many of the principles that enable effective online meetings are similar to the principles that apply to effective in-person meetings.
 While there is an extra technical component to online meetings, once you’ve mastered that (and you’ll likely have it mastered once you’ve done it once or twice), you’ll be well on your way to online meeting success!

 Some people love online meetings, while others would much rather meet face to face.
-No matter which camp you fall into at this point, online meetings are a reality in our professional lives right now – and they will likely stay that way, even after the coronavirus pandemic has passed.
+(We weigh the pros and cons of both meeting styles here.)
+No matter which camp you fall into at this point, online meetings are a reality in our professional lives right now – and they will likely stay that way to some extent, even after the coronavirus pandemic has passed.

 With these basic online meeting tips, you can make the most of virtual meetings (and avoid making a fool of yourself when you log on for the first time)!